anon-mongoose/notes/README.md

 Here is some of my personal notes I want to share with the community.

-The directoriy tree is organized may evolve later.
+The directoriy tree may evolve later.

 **Tree view:**